 8 Coffee at Tree Frog

 Roll out of your slumber into a hot cup of joe, tea, or just come for conversation.
-Please bring your own mug or we have disposable cups available with a variety of fixins like sugar, creamer, etc…
+Please bring your own mug or we have disposable cups available with a variety of fixins’ like sugar, creamer, etc…

-9 Closing Ritual – Led by TBA
+9 Closing Ritual – Led by Watching Wolf and Community

 Join us in circle a final time as we take a moment to reflect upon our festival experience and express gratitude for our time together.
+This ritual was built collaboratively by the community during Saturday’s 2pm “Forming a Community Ritual” workshop led by Watching Wolf!

 11 Check out time

-Be safe on your journey home and we hope to see you again next season.
+Be safe on your journey home and we hope to see you again next season!

 All dates, times, and workshops are subject to change.
 Please check back often to see any updates.
 Any views, thoughts, and opinions expressed by the workshop host(s) are solely that of the workshop host(s) and do not necessarily reflect the views, opinions, policies, or position of Mountain Mysteries.
 Participant discretion is advised.